abtion/guidelines/employee_manual/abtions_calendar_and_4dww_schedule.md

 In any case, it is important that you notify your employer as soon as possible before you should have arrived at work.

 ### Loss
 In case of loss Abtion supports your absence and allows you to stay home as long as needed with full salary.
-This concerns close related family members (children, parents, siblings or partner).
+This concerns closely related family members (children, parents, siblings or partner).
 In other cases your absence will be deducted from salary or vacation days.

 ### Parental leave
 In Denmark you have the right to take maternity and paternity leave at work.
 At Abtion you do too.
 Both mothers and fathers can leave for childbirth following the Danish rules of parental leave, “Barselsloven”.